sap-tutorials/Tutorials/tutorials/abap-environment-create-cds-mde/abap-environment-create-cds-mde.md

 [ACCORDION-END]

-[ACCORDION-BEGIN [Step 5: ](Create a service definition)] You will now expose the CDS entity as a **business service**.
+[ACCORDION-BEGIN [Step 5: ](Create a service definition)] You will now expose the CDS view as a **business service**.
 This will allow you to preview your changes in Fiori elements preview.

 A **business service** consists of a **service definition** and a **service binding**.